-“We wanted her to be in the same room even, but that’s since been turned into the nursery,” says Sarah.
+“We wanted her to be in the same room even, but that’s since been turned into the nursery,” Sarah says.

 Plenty of things were still the same, though, including several of our team members who were excited to help celebrate the arrival of the next generation.

-“I was really happy to be there,” says Crystal.
+“I was really happy to be there,” Crystal shares.
 “Everyone was really nice to me, and it was nice that everyone was coming in my room, but they kept telling me ‘Hey, I know you!’ and I’d have to say, “Well, I don’t know you, because I was just a baby!’”

 Crystal welcomed her own baby, Alexander Cole Alam, at 12:56 p.m. on June 15, 2021.
 He measured in at 8 pounds and 21.25 inches.